cloudengio/go.pkgs/file/filewalk/README.md

 	Close(ctx context.Context) error
 	// UserIDs returns the current set of userIDs known to the database.
 	UserIDs(ctx context.Context) ([]string, error)
+	// GroupIDs returns the current set of groupIDs known to the database.
+	GroupIDs(ctx context.Context) ([]string, error)
 	// Metrics returns the names of the supported metrics.
 	Metrics() []MetricName
 	// Total returns the total (ie. sum) for the requested metric.